rmaccrimm/RGB/README.md

 - Depends on OpenGL, SDL2, and Booost program_options

 # Usage
-- After compiling run from command line with the ROM to load as first argument.
+- After compiling run from command line with the filename of the ROM to load as first argument.
 Use --help or -h to see all commands

 ## Tests